winery/winery/org.eclipse.winery.repository.ui/README.md

 ## Production Build
-After step 3 at setting up local development server do
-1. `npm run build` (please note that production build is only triggerd if linting returns with no errors!)
+After step 3 at setting up local development server do `npm run build` (please note that production build is only triggered if linting returns with no errors!)
-2. optional: if you want to serve the production build
-    - `npm run build:serve`

 ### API Documentation
 The production build also adds a automatically generated **documentation** which can be found at `/dist/doc/index.html`.